wan-elmus/Electroacoustics-plot-Q7/README.md

 The errors "divide by zero encountered in divide" and "invalid value encountered in divide" occur because in the calculation of pressure pulse P, the denominator 2*c*t_grid could become zero for some elements of t_grid.
 When this happens, the exp function evaluates to infinity, which then causes the P array to contain invalid values (NaNs).

 To fix this issue, the code is masking these invalid values using np.ma.masked_invalid function.

+### Plotted graph

+The plotted graph shows different colors for each t=0.1 and t=0.2 because the data is being plotted as a "line plot" and the different colors are used to distinguish between the data corresponding to different values of t.
+Specifically, the plt.plot() function is being used to plot the pressure pulse as a function of x at different times t, using different colors for each value of t.

+In the code, the pressure pulse P is a 2D array with dimensions (1000,3), where the first index corresponds to the x values, and the second index corresponds to the t values.
+To plot the data as a line plot, the plt.plot() function is called three times, once for each value of t.
+The x_grid array is used as the x values for the plot, and the corresponding pressure values are taken from the P array.

+Since each plt.plot() call corresponds to a different value of t, the label argument is used to specify a label for each line.
+The legend() function is then called to display the legend with the corresponding labels for each line.